 We’ve successfully replaced the old screen lock with this new PIN.

 Let’s use this new PIN to bypass the google verification page.

 Keep going back using the back button.

-Hit “Don’t copy” on the “Copy apps and data” page.
+Select “Don’t copy” on the “Copy apps & data” page.

-Enter screen PIN we created a few steps ago i.e. 1234 and hit OK.
+Verify with the screen PIN we added a few steps ago i.e. 1234

-This gives us the “Skip” option on the Google sign-in page.
+Now, we get the “Skip” option on the Google Sign-in page.

 For any queries or feedback, please leave a comment below.